 I’m Retha the Roaming Nanny and I’ve been exploring for as long as I can remember.
-I spent many summers as a kid riding my little purple bike with streamers on the handle bars around my Grandparents retirement community in Zepher Hills, Florida.
+I spent summers as a kid riding my little purple bike around my Grandparents retirement community in Zepher Hills, Florida.
 Between bike rides I’d looking for alligators and ride Space Mountain.
-(Yeah I love all things Disney!
-Sorry, not sorry.)
+(I love all things Disney!
+(Not sorry.)

-When I wasn’t being adorable in Florida, I was growing up in Southeastern Massachusetts, selling ALL the Girl Scout Cookies.
+When I wasn’t in Florida, I was growing up in Southeastern Massachusetts, selling ALL the Girl Scout Cookies.
 I joined Girl Scouts at age 5 which instilled in me the idea that girls can accomplish anything.
 It’s safe to say I’ve been smashing stereotypes and raising hell from a very young age.

 I took my first real international trip, I don’t count that cruise to Bermuda in 8th grade, my Freshman year of college when I spent the summer living and studying in Germany.
 As a result, Germany is the first country I fell in love with.
 You would think I caught the travel bug then, but no, that’s still coming.

 Soon after graduating from college I got married and we traveled to 45 U.S. states together.
-I’m going to make a long story short here and say that it didn’t work out, I wish him all the best in life, and I regret nothing as being married taught me so much about what I did and did not want out of life.
-In the midst of my divorce I was invited to visit my nearly-lifelong friend Katie, who was teaching English in China.
+I’m going to make a long story short here and say that it didn’t work out.
+I wish him all the best in life, and I regret nothing as being married taught me so much about what I did and did not want out of life.
+In the midst of my divorce I was invited to visit my lifelong friend Katie, who was teaching English in China.
 This is what set me on my path to world travel.

 Then, after a trip to New Zealand that didn’t happen, I spontaneously signed up to climb Mount Kilimanjaro.
 I had no idea what I was getting into.
 But I trained hard, and while I vomited all over the mountain, I made it to the top!
-Since then, I have traveled to 5 continents (6 come November 2018!) and explored in so many different ways.
+Since then, I have explored and hiked on 6 continents (I only have Australia left!)

-Currently, I’m living in Southwestern Vermont in a little cabin on a hill that I built with my boyfriend, Will.
-I’m a full-time Nanny to 4 crazy kids that I love with my whole heart.
+Currently, I’m living near Manchester, Vermont in a little cabin on a hill that I built with my boyfriend, Will.
+I’m a part-time Nanny to 4 crazy kids that I love with my whole heart.
 They are the reason why this blog is called Roaming Nanny as they called me that when they were little.
 Now, they’re in middle school and high school and they make me feel really old.

-You never know where I’ll be headed next so make sure to follow me on my social media accounts and drop me a line to say, hi.
+You never know where I’ll be headed next so make sure to follow me on my social media accounts or drop me a line to say, hi.
 Happy Exploring!